seannorris/port_proxy/README.md

 Build instructions in [source folder](./src).

-If you are looking for a precompiled executable, one for windows can be found [here](https://github.com/seannorris/port_proxy/releases/)
+If you are looking for a precompiled executable, one for windows/linux can be found [here](https://github.com/seannorris/port_proxy/releases/)